Muterra/doc-golix/spec.md

 ### 7. Address algorithm

-Muse may eventually need multiple hash algorithms.
+Golix may eventually need multiple hash algorithms.
 They are represented as an 8-bit integer immediately following the magic number.
 The protocol specification defines which algorithm corresponds to which integer.
-The 1-byte address algorithm field is prepended to the file hash to form the MUID.
+The 1-byte address algorithm field is prepended to the file hash to form the GUID.

 See "Cipher suites and address algorithms" above for details.

 ### 8. File hash

 The hash digest of the file, using the algorithm described by the Address Algorithm field.
-For **all** Muse objects, input to the hash function is the concatenation of all previous fields.
-For example, in the case of a MIDC, the file hash is the concatenation of:
+For **all** Golix objects, input to the hash function is the concatenation of all previous fields.
+For example, in the case of a GIDC, the file hash is the concatenation of:

 1. Magic number
 2. Version